Finding a Top Financial Advisor Firm in Houston

 Avalon Advisors offers a variety of resources on its website.
 The firm periodically posts Avalon Perspectives, in which the firm offers its point of view on topics tied to the news, like inflation and the Trans-Pacific Partnership.
 The firm also posts quarterly and monthly notes commenting on the state of the market.

-Founded in 1971, Linscomb & Williams Inc. is the oldest firm on this list.
+Founded in 1971, Linscomb & Williams is the oldest firm on this list.
 The fee-based firm has expertise in retirement, estate and tax planning.
-It boasts the highest number of certified financial planners on the list, with 11 CFPs on staff.
-The firm also has two personal financial specialists (PFS), two chartered financial analysts (CFAs) and six certified public accountants (CPAs).
+It boasts one of the largest collections of certified financial planners (CFPs) on this list, with 11 CFPs on staff.
+The firm also has two chartered financial analysts (CFAs), seven certified public accountants (CPAs), one accredited investment fiduciary (AIF) and one accredited estate planned (AEP).

 To be a client of Linscomb & Williams, you’ll need at least $1 million in investable assets.
-Despite the comparatively high account minimum, the firm serves a majority of individuals.
+Despite the comparatively high account minimum, the firm serves a majority of individuals without a high net worth.

-Linscomb & Williams Inc., a firm comprised mostly of attorneys and certified public accountants, was founded more than 45 years ago.
+Linscomb & Williams, a firm comprised mostly of attorneys and certified public accountants, was founded more than 45 years ago.
 Through a series of acquisitions, the financial advisor firm became a wholly owned subsidiary of Cadence Bank, N.A.

 Linscomb & Williams operates as a principal offering in Cadence Bank’s wealth management division.
 Though the firm may refer clients to Cadence, it does not receive payments from Cadence if it does so.